jakhsu/personal-site/src/content/projects/podcast.md

 ---
 title: 'A podcast app'
-description: A podcast app (official name undecided), that aims to provide a sleek user experience, cool themes, and throw in some AI powered features that actually enhances the podcast listening experience
+description: A podcast app that aims to enhances the podcast listening experience
 publishDate: 'Jan 02 2024'
 seo:
   image: